Digital Badges for STEM Education

 NatureCollections: Can a Mobile App Connect Kids with Nature?

 A mobile app may seem an unlikely candidate for getting kids outside and changing their relationships with nature.
-That is, however, exactly what we are going with this project.
-The goals of this project are 1) to develop a beta version of a mobile app that encourages nature exploration and 2) to test the effect of that exploration on connectedness to, and fascination with, nature—antecedents to environmental attitudes, science-learning activation, and stress relief.
-The app will engage elementary school children in an exploration of the natural world by allowing them to build, curate, and share nature photo collections.
-We will evaluate the effectiveness of the app at getting kids outside and the role of nature exploration in affecting connectedness to and fascination with nature.
+That is, however, exactly what we are doing with this project.
+NatureCollections harnesses kids’ enthusiasm for technology to re-connect them to the outdoors and spark their feelings of connection to nature.
+The NatureCollections app engages elementary school children in an exploration of the natural world.
+Leveraging children’s love for collecting things (stickers, baseball cards, shells, etc.), NatureCollections lets them take pictures of nature, identify what they find, and share and curate their photos in categories such as plants, birds, and landscapes.
+We are currently evaluating the effectiveness of the app at getting kids outside, and the role of nature exploration in affecting connectedness to and fascination with nature.
+Read more about our work on our project website.

 Investigating Digital Badges in After-School Settings